• Home

 Wrap Up

-To get started, you have to import data from multiple sources, transform it using the Power Query Editor, apply necessary transformations, and load it into the Power BI.
+To get started, you have to import data from multiple sources, transform it using the Power Query Editor, apply necessary transformations, and load it into Power BI.

 One major benefit of using data pipelines is the scalability and flexibility that comes with it.
 A data pipeline is designed to scale, and it can handle increasing volumes of data without a hitch.
 The scalability of data pipelines makes it almost impossible for the data infrastructure to crumble under pressure, and that allows the business to expand seamlessly.